-A similar situation applies when you set the retract process DOWN " UP.
-When you set up the extend process UP " DOWN, the positional values for Start and Stop for that servo are already entered as Stop and Start.
+A similar situation applies when you set the retract process DDWN " UP.
+When you set up the extend process UP " DDWN, the positional values for Start and Stop for that servo are already entered as Stop and Start.

-The following example demonstrates how one wheel door opens half-way when the transmitter switch is operated, pauses for a while, then runs to its end-point.
+The following example demonstrates how one wheel door opens halfway when the transmitter switch is operated, pauses for a while, then runs to its end-point.
 When the switch is reversed, the door returns to its original position in a single movement lasting three seconds.

 '''

 • ACTION: UP → DOWN

 TASK: 1 SERVO: 3

-START-POS: 1100 μS
+START-POS: 1100 US

-STOP-POS: 1500 μS
+STOP-POS: 1500 US

-STARTTIME: 1.0 s
+STARTTIME: 1.0 S

-STOPTIME: 4.0 s OK
+STOPTIME: 4.0 S OK

 '''

 UP " DOWN means undercarriage extension.
 Output 3 of the door sequencer has been selected.
-The servo runs from its initial value of 1100 μs (right servo endpoint) to the stop value of 1500 μs (servo centre).
+The servo runs from its initial value of 1100 μs (right servo end-point) to the stop value of 1500 μs (servo centre).

-The servo only starts moving 1.0 seconds the period is 3.0 seconds (4.0 s - 1.0 s).
+The servo only starts moving 1.0 seconds after the switch is operated, and the period is 3.0 seconds (4.0 s - 1.0 s).